 Areas of counselling I deal with

-During the first session we will discuss the reasons that have brought you to therapy and how we can work together - this costs £20 and lasts an hour.
-Each session afterwards is £40 for 60 minutes.
+During the first session we will discuss the reasons that have brought you to therapy, how we can work together and goals.
+The introduction session is half price at £20 and each session afterwards is £40 for 60 minutes.

 Most clients usually experience noticeable change between sessions 6 and 12.

 Concessions offered for

-After lockdown for those that wish to meet in person my therapy room is located in North Manchester, near Prestwich and close to junction 17 and 19 of the M60.
-There is off street parking and accessible by local buses.
+For those that wish to meet in person my therapy room is located in Prestwich, North Manchester, which is close to junction 17 and 19 of the M60.
+It is accessible by tram and bus and secure, free parking is available.